 He was predeceased by his loving wife of 55 years, Barbara, his sons Michael and Murray and daughter Mary.

 Surviving Bryan are his daughters Ciaandra (Neil) and Laurie (Ernie) and daughter in law Sharon.
 5 Grandchildren Trevor (Wendy), Megan (Kyle), Ryan (Michael), Zac (Sara) and Spencer.
 8 great Grandchildren Ethan, Nathanial and Grace, Ayla, Easton and Rolston, Jason, and SJ.
 Bryan enjoyed spending time with all his grandkids, watching them grow and attending all of their events.
 He is also survived by numerous nieces, nephews and cousins.

-To send flowers to Robert Bryan Cook's family, please visit our floral section.
+To send flowers to Robert Bryan Cook's family, please visit our floral store.

 St. Anthony's Hospital, Palliative Care

 Esterhazy SK S0A 0X0